 Although only a relatively young market in Latin America, medicinal cannabis has taken off in the region.
 With pro-business regulations in place in countries such as Colombia and Uruguay and numerous more expected in the next 5 years, this industry is just at the start of its boom.

 If you’re looking for a partner alongside you, Biz Latin Hub provides both legal and financial services for specialized market entry strategies.
 We have offices all over Latin America and a team of specialized cannabis lawyers ready to help you penetrate the imminent Ecuador market.
-Get in touch today at [email protected] for a first consultation and we’ll make sure you are ready for Ecuador’s market opening.
+Get in touch today here at Biz Latin Hub for a first consultation and we’ll make sure you are ready for Ecuador’s market opening.

 Learn more about our team and expert authors.